-- INCLUDED - 8 Spare Dust Caps, presta valve for your bicycles and an exclusive Digital Guide to Tire Care.
-Carry case is included.
+- INCLUDED - Carry case, 4 Spare Dust Caps, Schrader to Presta valve adaptor for your bicycles and an exclusive Digital Guide to Tire Care.
 We will ensure you are satisfied with our product and offer our 100% satisfaction MONEY-BACK GUARANTEE!

 Knowing your tyre pressure is only half the battle.
 If your measurement is out, then it’s time to bust out the pump.
 If you’re sick of manually pumping your bike tyres, why not find an automated way to do so.
 If this is something you’re interested in, the best deal on the market is the PI Auto Premium Digital Tyre Inflator.